OutSystems/docs-support/src/enterprise/maintenance/timers-asynchronous-processes.md

 1. The Scheduler Service launches a thread to execute the Timer that calls a Web Service in the module where the Timer is defined for executing it.

 1. The Web Service checks first whether the Timer is already executing in any Front-end Server node.
-If not, the **Is_Runnining_Since** and **Is_Runnining_By** attributes of the **Cyclic_Job_Shared** entity are updated.
-This locks the Timer from executing in any other Front-end Server node.
+If not, the **Is_Running_Since** and **Is_Running_By** attributes of the **Cyclic_Job_Shared** entity are updated.
+This locks the Timer from executing in any other front-end server node.

 1. The module executes the action associated with the Timer.

-1. After the action execution is finished, the **Is_Runnining_Since** and **Is_Runnining_By** attributes are cleaned, which frees the Timer for a new execution.
+1. After the action execution is finished, the **Is_Running_Since** and **Is_Running_By** attributes are cleaned, which frees the Timer for a new execution.
 The Next_Run attribute is recalculated based on the Schedule attribute and the current date and time.

     Regarding the **Next_Run** attribute, it's updated only if it didn't change during the execution of the action.
 This can happen if, for example, the action updates itself that attribute.